johnwickbr/FiveM-NUI-Server-Info/README.md

-# FiveM NUI Server Info
+# FiveM NUI Server Information Menu

 Using NUI, Lua, HTML, CSS, and JS to make a User Interface to display server information, discord, and other information.

+This can be very useful towards giving people your discord link, how to aquire roles, and just giving general information.

 ### Usage